-IDS300 Text and Film 3 Credits In this course, students will examine major literary works and their film adaptations.
+IDS300 Text and Film 3 Credits

+In this course, students will examine major literary works and their film adaptations.
 This course requires reading and film viewing in addition to discussion and writing.
 Specific topics will vary by instructor.
-Prerequisite: "C" or better in ENG200 Course Descriptions

-IDS305 Selected Topics in Film 3 Credits The topic of this course is determined during the academic term that it is offered.
+IDS305 Selected Topics in Film 3 Credits

+The topic of this course is determined during the academic term that it is offered.
 This topic will relate to a specific area of filmmaking and/or appreciation.
 Students will use their writing and research skills, along with their knowledge of mass media, to participate in this course.
 Directorial filmographies or selected genres will be the focus of this course.
 Prerequisite: ENG200

-IDS310 Superstitions & Urban Legends 3 Credits
+IDS310 Superstitions and Urban Legends 3 Credits